SierraBlaster Rock Fracturing Technology:

 The SierraBlaster rock fracturing technology is a safe*, compact, fast, economical, and innovative solution for your rock and masonry fracturing needs.
 With the SierraBlaster System you can reduce large boulders, rock formations and masonry to sizes that are more manageable to move and/or transport, wether you have heavy equipment on site or not.
 The SierraBlaster can be used for construction, mining, trail and road building, rock quarries, and road maintenance.
 Imagine not having to call for expensive oversized heavy equipment to aid in removing a giant boulder that has found its way onto a road or railroad.
 You could fracture the boulder to smaller pieces that are movable by standard equipment or even personnel.

 The SierraBlaster is safe to use next to, inside, or under structures (as long as properly ventilated).
 If Flyrock must be kept at an absolute minimum then a carpet remnant may be placed over the blasting area.
-See the section “Technical Overview” below for additional information about why the SierraBlaster is safe.
+See the section “Technical Overview” below for additional information about how the SierraBlaster is conducive to safety vs conventional explosives.

 The SierraBlaster is quite compact compared to its great power and conveniently fits into a duffle bag and can be stored behind the back seat or in the toolbox of your work truck, a tractor mounted hydraulic hammer cannot.
 Gone are the days of needing to have a backhoe and a hoe-ram on site or spending the time switching between the bucket and ram attachments.
 Also gone are the increased maintenance costs required by the extended use of your hydraulic hammer attachment.
 (Using your hydraulic hammer in conjunction with the SierraBlaster may be helpful in certain situations as well, don’t sell it yet)